 We are taking every possible measure we can to protect our residents against COVID -19.
 We have followed all the recommendations from Public Health England and the local Health Protection Team, a close liaison with our NHS link, regular communication with Care Quality Commission and Oxford Care Home Association.
 In addition have implemented our own initiatives based on our day-to-day experiences in looking after elderly people during lockdown.
 We aim to ensure best practise and look to go beyond what is required.
 All our staff have undergone additional training and we have put in place new measures to ensure social distancing and infection prevention.
-Our housekeeping staff clean the handrails, door handles, all surfaces and communal areas every 3 hours throughout the day.
+Our housekeeping staff clean the handrails, door handles, all surfaces and communal areas 3 times during the day.

 What do you do to stop people bringing the virus into Fairfield?

 We are still in lockdown, so only visiting health care providers and staff can enter our home.
 There is a hand washbasin so that people wash their hands thoroughly before they enter reception, where they have their temperature taken.
 There are hand sanitizers placed strategically around the home and face masks are worn as standard.
 Disposable gloves, aprons and face shields are worn as required and staff change in and out of their uniforms at work.